 Practical Pi projects

-The Raspberry Pi single-board computer, and all its variants (including the popular supercharged Raspberry Pi 3 and dirt-cheap Raspberry Pi Zero), have captured the imaginations of DIY enthusiasts and budding hobbyists alike.
+The Raspberry Pi single-board computer and all its variants (including the dirt-cheap Raspberry Pi Zero and a turbo-charged Raspberry Pi 3 Model B+ released on Pi Day 2018) have captured the imaginations of DIY enthusiasts and budding hobbyists alike.

 Much of the coverage you’ll see around the web focuses on the more fantastical projects—magic mirrors, portable gaming handhelds, intelligent drones, and so forth.
 And for good reason!
-Those maker masterpieces show what sort of power the $35 mini-PC is capable of in the hands of someone with a little imagination and a bin full of spare electronics.
+Those maker masterpieces show what sort of power the $35 mini-PC is capable of in the hands of someone with a little imagination and a bin full of spare electronics, especially now that the Raspberry Pi 3 Model B+ includes a faster processor, power-over-ethernet capabilities, and better network connectivity across the board.

 HTPC media streaming